RTSAjwad/solid-contacts-app/README.md

 # solid-contacts-app
+## Notes for marker
-"src/lib/index.ts" contains all the main application logic. "routes" contains the pages. "lib/components" contains web components.
+- "src/lib/index.ts" contains all the main application logic.
+- "routes" contains the pages.
+- "lib/components" contains web components.

+- Make sure to use http and https correctly when logging in.
+The application contains bugs that may result in odd behaviour.

-## Running the contacts application
+## Accessing the deployed application
+The application is hosted on vercel [here](https://solid-contacts-app.vercel.app/)

+## Self hosting application
 This application needs the lts version of node in order to run.

 Download node version manager using: